 Latest ICMR guidelines published in 2017 i.e. National Ethical Guidelines for Biomedical and Health Research Involving Human Participants (40) discuss the need and provision of the PTA at multiple places (in clinical trials involving medicines, vaccines, devices etc.) which points towards the importance and dire need of implementation of PTA wherever applicable.
 This document mentions PTA to trial participants and their communities as a ‘contemporary ethical issue’ in biomedical and health research under debate.
 A full topic of PTA has been added (section 2.11) stressing on the provision of benefits of PTA to individuals, communities and populations whenever relevant.
 It also mentions that research teams should discuss the benefits with the trial participants, including those in the control group and necessary arrangements must be described in the study protocol so that the EC may review it thoroughly and consider a priori agreement between the researchers and sponsors.
 The EC should also carefully review and consider PTA to the medication, when it has shown benefits to the trial participants.
 PTA has also been mentioned as an ‘important recent initiative’ by the CDSCO of India (41).
 Therefore, PTA is definitely considered critical by the various authorities dealing with the regulatory and ethical aspects of the clinical trials.

-Possible Solutions to PTA provision and controversies
+Possible Solutions to Post Trial Access provision and controversies

 PTA must be supported by the Government.
 Policies should be devised along with sponsors and investigators, so that providing PTA does not add to the burden to anyone.
 Special incentives/ fee exemptions or fast track approval may be granted to such useful new drugs/interventions.